 The S.I.
 Newhouse School of Public Communications at Syracuse University, the nation’s leading communications school, is engaged in industry partnerships and multimedia curriculum development that prepare students and faculty alike to become leaders in today’s rapidly changing media industry.

 The Newhouse School embraces virtually every known form of information dissemination, from print and broadcast journalism to online communication to advertising and public relations to photography and film.
-The more than 60 faculty members come primarily from the profession, men and women for whom teaching is a top priority.
+Faculty members come primarily from the profession, and consider teaching is a top priority.
 Students are among the best in the nation, having secured a place in the class through a highly competitive admissions process.
-Upon graduation they become part of a large, loyal and highly accomplished group of alumni—individuals who are literally shaping the future of public communication across the globe.
+Upon graduation they become part of a large, loyal and highly accomplished group of alumni—individuals who are shaping the future of public communication across the globe.

 School highlights include the Center for Digital Media Entrepreneurship; the Peter A. Horvitz Endowed Chair in Journalism Innovation; the W2O Group Center for Social Commerce; and the Newhouse Sports Media Center.
 The Newhouse Studio and Innovation Center features Dick Clark Studios, the Alan Gerry Center for Media Innovation and the Diane and Bob Miron Digital News Center.
 The school also operates satellite campus programs in New York City and Los Angeles.